afreiday/phrames/README.md

 Next things to implement, in no particular order:

+- Use of PHP namespaces
+- Proper exception handling
 - Flexible cache integration
 - Expanded list of ModelField types
 - Database sharding support